CaZual-T/CZT-Mega-Sync/README.md

 - Finally, click "Download Folder" to begin downloading the mods.
 # How it works
 - Someone has a folder shared on mega
-- People they share that link with can input it into this tool and download and install the mod directly.
+- People they share that link with can input it into this tool and download and install the mod folder directly.
 ## Sidenotes
 + The reason we delete the mod folder is because the tool looks for any exisitng mod.czt folders within the Destination path.<br>
 + If it already exists it clears it for updates etc. If the folder doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll end up with 2 folders holding mods.<br>
 > [!CAUTION]
 >       - Technically you could keep another folder named mods etc for personal mods that arent within the shared folder, but that could lead to conflicts if not managed properly.